bradyp19/Clothing-Library/README.md

 Issues\
 As a site visitor, I want to see a list of available clothing items for borrowing, so I can find something that suits my needs.

-As a site visitor, I want to filter and sort clothing items by type, size, and availability, so I can quickly find what I need to borrow.